TomConlin/Sudiball/README.md

 to the more practical -- this is the simplest Sudiball to build with everyday tools and materials.

 CAD drawings and print files of my first generic SudiBall are in the [Vector Files](/vector_files/) directory.
-There are two sizes of vector drawing and two formats in the Both are designed to use 3/4" material.
+There are two sizes of vector drawing and four formats in the Both are designed to use 3/4" material.
 So far, the 24" has been scaled in half and used with 3/8" material and to a third to use 1/4" material.